makoit/fastapi_mongo_example_project/README.md

 ## api access

-- api uses oauth2 password schema
+- api uses oauth2 password schema as secure access example
 - get access token (bearer) via token route with username and password
 - actually only a fix admin user is supported
 - admin user credentials can be changed in `.env` file